 Last year didn’t go as well as the Warriors hoped, as they failed to make the playoffs.
 But, perhaps they found a future star in Podziemski.

 Over the summer, the Warriors’ front office went after Utah Jazz forward Lauri Markkanen.
-The goal was to secure a second star alongside Stephen Curry, but the trade never went through.
+The goal was to secure a second star alongside guard Stephen Curry, but the trade never went through.
 Rumors around the league were that the Jazz wanted Podziemski.

 The Warriors’ front office was not willing to give him away, making it clear that Warriors head coach Steve Kerr and general manager Mike Dunleavy Jr. have great faith in Podziemski.
 It is up to him to reward their faith by growing into a better player for Golden State.

-Podziemski has stepped up in Golden State’s 4-1 start to the season, playing a crucial role in back-to-back wins against the Pelicans, despite Curry and Wiggins being sidelined.
-He is averaging 10.2 points, 5.6 rebounds, and 4.2 assists per game this season.
+Podziemski has stepped up in Golden State’s 4-1 start to the season, playing a crucial role in back-to-back wins against the Pelicans despite Curry and Wiggins being sidelined.
+He is averaging 10.2 points, 5.6 rebounds and 4.2 assists per game this season.

 Terrence Shannon Jr.

-The Minnesota Timberwolves drafted Illinois star guard Terrence Shannon Jr. with the 27th pick in the first round of the 2024 NBA Draft.
+The Minnesota Timberwolves drafted Illinois star guard Terrence Shannon Jr. with the 27th pick in the first round of the 2024 NBA draft.
 Shanon led Illinois to the Elite Eight last season, averaging 23 points, 4 rebounds and 2.3 assists.

 He was an absolute monster at both ends, leading Illinois to their first Elite Eight finish since 2005.
 Illinois will honor him by hanging up his jersey number at the State Farm Center in Champaign.